shotsuji/rodrigodalben.github.io/MB1SA.md

 -->

 # Comparison to meta-analytic data
-In this ongoing secondary analysis we will compare the results from MB1 to a meta-analysis of the literature.
-By doing so, we may be able to better understand moderating factors and variables that impact infant preference for Infant Directed Speech.
+In this ongoing secondary analysis we compare the results from MB1 to a meta-analysis of the literature.
+We aim to better understand moderating factors and variables that impact infant preference for Infant Directed Speech.

 ### Leads
 [Christina Bergmann](https://www.mpi.nl/people/bergmann-christina), [Riccardo Fusaroli](https://pure.au.dk/portal/en/persons/riccardo-fusaroli(3f72f2a1-e93a-4689-872c-c11c9703c1cc).html).